Jayden Meghoma: Rangers (loan)

 On 17 August 2025, Meghoma joined Rangers on a season-long loan.
 Two days later he made his debut for the club starting in a UEFA Champions League qualifying round defeat against Club Brugge.

+Portsmouth (loan)

+On 1 September 2026, Meghoma joined Portsmouth on a season-long loan.

 International career

 Born in England, Meghoma is of Nigerian descent and holds dual-citizenship.
 He has represented England at under-16 and under-17 level.

 Meghoma was a member of the England under-17 squad that finished fifth at the 2023 UEFA European Under-17 Championship.
 On 6 September 2023, he made his England under-18 debut during a 2–0 defeat to France in Limoges.
 Meghoma was included in the England squad for the 2023 FIFA U-17 World Cup and started in their round of sixteen elimination against Uzbekistan.

 On 4 September 2024, Meghoma made his England U19 debut as a substitute against Italy in Nedelišće.
 He was a member of England's squad at the 2025 UEFA European Under-19 Championship.

-On 5 September 2025, Meghoma made his U20 debut during a 2-1 defeat to Italy at the SMH Group Stadium.
+On 5 September 2025, Meghoma made his U20 debut during a 2–1 defeat to Italy at the SMH Group Stadium.